 The Museum will re-open on Saturday 20 October

-Update: following the flood and ongoing repair work, the Museum will re-open for the October half-term holiday on Saturday 20 October.
+The Museum will re-open for the October half-term holiday on Saturday 20 October.
+Hooray!

 Great Missenden remains a great place for all Roald Dahl fans to visit, to walk the historic High Street and the beautiful Buckinghamshire woods in the author’s footsteps.
 Visitors can still pick up the Museum’s Village and Countryside Trail leaflets to explore the places that inspired Roald Dahl and appear in the stories.
 The Countryside Trail is a wonderful hour-long stroll, great for all ages, through the fields and beech woods in the heart of Roald Dahl Country.